 - I still practice these Cutting the Budget on Whole Foods strategies, including using cabbage instead of lettuce every other week.
 We just eat more produce and food in general nowadays, at a rate that seems to be growing slightly faster than our family size!

-- I continue to stretch the budget by using a half pound of meat instead of a full pound in soups, chili, and casseroles, but I admit that our meat budget has burgeoned.
+- I continue to stretch the budget by using a half pound of meat instead of a full pound in soups, chili (Recipe available in The Everything Beans Book), and casseroles, but I admit that our meat budget has burgeoned.
 John’s carnivorous habits certainly impact that, as has a decision to focus even more on well-raised meat (I bought conventional chicken when we lived with my in-laws for 5 months in 2011, for example).

 I also make more “Paleo” style meals which might include two pounds of meat for breakfast muffins (from Melissa Joulwan’s Well Fed, so tasty!
 Find the paperback or Kindle at Amazon) or a pork roast in the crockpot (from Crock On!), and I’ve made the conscious decision to buy (organic) chicken breasts at Costco, my version of “convenience food.”
 They come, of course, at a price.

 - I further stretch the budget by making The Never-Ending Chicken Broth, even more regularly lately (hopefully that will help 2013’s budget!), and I buy a lot in bulk as I detailed in the food resources for the Midwest post.

 - I practice meal planning every week and use the KS group at Plan to Eat, one of our sponsors, to search for recipes to use up food I might otherwise not know what to do with.
 I am vigilant about not throwing away food, and it kills me when I have to, like last night when I discovered I didn’t refrigerate leftover cornbread quickly enough and it molded.